 Anyone who has ever shopped in a grocery store has been asked that question, but have you ever really thought about why it matters?

 I was watching a TV show recently where they were discussing pollution.
-It made me very angry.
+I’m not a liberal hippie, but it made me very angry.

-The topic of the show was about how even in the most remote locations on the planet there are few, if any, remaining pristine areas due to trash left behind in other parts of the world.
+The topic of the show was about how even in the most remote locations on the planet there are few, if any, remaining pristine areas left due to assorted trash from all over the world.

-The trash makes it’s way from all parts of the world into areas where humans don’t tread.
-Specifically, the show was about plastics, of all shapes and sizes, which find their way into these locations in the middle of nowhere.
+The garbage makes it’s way from every corner of the planet into areas where humans don’t tread.
+Specifically, the show was about plastics, of all shapes and sizes, which find their way into these obscure locations in the middle of nowhere.

 These plastics also find there way into the stomachs of birds and fish.